tylerabernathy/bombparty-bot/readme.md

 # BombParty Bot

-This application is a jklm.fun BombParty bot that uses an algorithm to find the best possible word for each scenario.
+This application is a BombParty bot for https://jklm.fun/ that uses an algorithm to find the best possible word for each scenario.

 ## Requirements